Grand Rapids Art Museum

 The Grand Rapids Art Museum (GRAM) is an art museum located in Grand Rapids, Michigan, United States, with collections ranging from Renaissance to Modern Art and special collections on 19th and 20th-century European and American art.
 Its holdings include notable modern art works such as Richard Diebenkorn’s 1963 Ingleside.
 The museum has in its collection 5,000 works of art, including over 3,500 prints, drawings and photographs.

 History

 The museum was founded in 1910 under the name Grand Rapids Art Gallery, which was soon altered to its present name.
 Initially based in a former residence at 230 Fulton Street, it moved to the historic Federal Building on Pearl Street in 1981.

 In 2004, construction began on a new green museum building, which was to be LEED certified.
 The 125000 sqft building, which features 20000 sqft of gallery and exhibition space, has been certified LEED Gold.
 London-based Munkenbeck+Marshall Architects was appointed architect for the new building in 2002 and developed the design from initial concept to construction document phase.
 In summer 2004, the museum board terminated Munkenbeck+Marshall's involvement and hired architect Kulapat Yantrasast of wHY Architecture to complete the project.

+In 2025, it was announced that the museum was approved for $2M in state funding for critical infrastructure upgrades.